Kakumi/tweakedcc-vscode-intellisense/README.md

 ## Functionality

 This Language Server works for lua file.
 It has the following language features:

 - Completions
 - Diagnostics regenerated on each file change or configuration change
+- Export LUA to Pastebin

+## Upload to Pastebin

+First, open your LUA file.

+Then, execute the command palette with `CTRL + Shift + P` then write `Upload to Pastebin`.
+The first time you execute this command you will ask your Pastebin API Key.
+Get your for free at [Pastebin Developers API](https://pastebin.com/doc_api?ref=wolfwithsword.com) (Section 'Your Unique Developer API Key').

+Now, a message box will appears with the pastebin URL and there is a button next to it to copy it to clipboard.

 ## Structure